WSET Level 3 £675

 • Number of Wines Tasted: 70-80 wines will be tasted as part of the course

 • Study Materials for Students: you will receive a Level 3 course study pack, consisting of the course book, study guide and SAT tasting card

-• 2 Mock Exam Sessions: fully graded and with individual feedback to help you prepare for the final exam
+• Mock Exam Session: fully graded and with individual feedback to help you prepare for the final exam

-• Duration of course: 5 Full days Tuition & tasting - 10am to 5pm plus 1 day full Revision Session plus Exam - 10am to 5 pm (Over 36 hours fully tutored compared with some providers 32 hours)
+• Duration of course: 5 Full days Tuition & tasting - 10am to 5pm PLUS an additional exam day - 10.30am to 2 pm

 • Recommended Private Study: 56 hours additional private study is recommended for this course.
 It is strongly recommended that the majority of the private study is done weekly in preparation for the tutored study session

 • Examination: The Level 3 examination comprises of two parts: Part one will be a blind tasting of two wines.
 Part two will be a combined theory paper consisting of a 50 question multiple-choice section and a short written answer section (four questions at 25 marks each).
 A mark of 55% is required in each section to pass

 • Certification: All students who pass will be issued with a certificate suitable for framing and a lapel pin